ivanceras/rust-vim-setup/README.md

 ```sh

 sudo apt-get install vim
 ```
-* If your `vi` did work in your command line, most likely it is the light version of `vi` which is installed by default in ubuntu, and it lacks the most functionality of the real `vi`
+If your `vi` did work in your command line, most likely it is the light version of `vi` which is installed by default in ubuntu, and it lacks the most functionality of the real `vi`

 ### Install pathogen plugin
-[Pathogen](https://github.com/tpope/vim-pathogen) is a vim plugin which allows you to easily install other plugins, by just adding files into the `~/.vim/bundle` (There are other alternatives, but pathogen is most likely used)
+[Pathogen](https://github.com/tpope/vim-pathogen) is a vim plugin which allows you to easily install other plugins, by just adding files into the `~/.vim/bundle` (There are other alternatives, but pathogen is most commonly used)

 ```sh

 mkdir -p ~/.vim/autoload ~/.vim/bundle && curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim
 ```
 * Add this to ~/.vimrc